pkdevaraj/Presentations/Introduction2.md

 - #####Chef
     Chef is a configuration management tool written in Ruby, and uses a pure Ruby DSL for writing configuration "recipes".
 These recipes contain resources that should be put into the declared state.
 Chef is generally used as a client–server        tool.

+- #####Puppet
+    Puppet consists of a custom declarative language to describe system configuration, distributed using the client–server       paradigm, and a library to realize the configuration.
+The resource abstraction layer enables administrators to describe      the configuration in high-level terms,such as users, services and packages.
+Puppet will then ensure the server's state       matches the description.

+- #####Rex
+    Rex is a remote execution system with integrated configuration management and software deployment capabilities.
+The admin     provides configuration instructions via so-called Rexfiles.
+They are written in a small DSL but can also contain             arbitrary Perl.

+There are many more configuration management tools available and only few are listed above.
+To learn more [click here](https://en.wikipedia.org/wiki/Comparison_of_open-source_configuration_management_software)